Activities & Events

 - Lectures on topics of interest; lectures have included The Science of Happiness and How is the Internet Changing our Brains?

 - Community outreach projects such as volunteering in local soup kitchens, public park clean-ups, and on-campus food and clothing drives

 - Outdoor sports

 - Arts and crafts activities

-- Special interest clubs such as discussion groups, an Improv Club, and a Shakespeare Club
+- Special interest clubs such as discussion groups and an Improv Club

-- Trips to local restaurants and places of interest typically including the Cathedral of St. John the Divine, Riverside Park, and Grant's Tomb, all just blocks away from the campus; students are expected to cover expenses for trips to restaurants and local attractions.
+- Trips to local restaurants and places of interest typically including the Cathedral of St. John the Divine, Riverside Park, and Grant's Tomb, all just blocks away from the campus.
+Participants are expected to cover expenses for trips to restaurants and local attractions.

 Please note that students in the creative writing curricular options who choose to participate in a creative writing elective will not normally be able to participate in Midday Activities as the electives meet during the midday break.
 Meeting times for some of the other curricular options may also partially overlap with the midday break; see individual course descriptions.